CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

 **Limitations**:

-SD Connect is based on an object storage solution.
-Files are stored as file segments.
+* SD Connect is based on an object storage solution.
+Files are stored as file segments and can not be directly edited.
 All files (sensitive or non-sensitive, e.g. scripts) stored in SD Connect must be encrypted.

 *  The storage space remains available as long as the CSC project is active.
 All data will be deleted 90 days after account termination or project closure, accordingly to [CSC's General Terms of Use](https://research.csc.fi/general-terms-of-use).